Bandwidth/shared-components/docs/design/layout.md

   </SidebarLayout>
 </div>
 ```
 In this library we allow you to create a 1/3 & 2/3 view easily via the [SidebarLayout](/#!/SidebarLayout) component.
-This view is recommended when you want to split apart primary and secondary content.
-The component layout from left-to-right should represent the flow of content on your webpage, so the 1/3 component on the left should be the first thing the user is supposed to look at.
+This view is recommended when you want to split primary and secondary content.
+Your webpage should flow from left-to-right.
+In this particular view, the page should be designed such that the user would ideally interact with or look at the 1/3 component on the left before interacting with the content on the right.

 ## Sidebar List Layout